 By training to teach maths, you’ll be embarking on a career that offers more than just exceptional job satisfaction.
 You’ll also get to help young people conquer a skill integral to their long-term success.

 On your teacher training course, you’ll learn the best ways to engage pupils and make maths enjoyable, ensuring they have the skills they’ll need for years to come.
 You’ll be teaching across a range of ages and abilities every day.
-Your training will enable you to switch seamlessly between introducing algebra to teaching the intricacies of trigonometry to older students.
+Your training will enable you to switch seamlessly between introducing algebra, to teaching the intricacies of trigonometry to older students.

 There’s even support in place before you apply.
-With a 2:2 degree or higher, you could be eligible for our free Premier Plus service.
+With a 2:2 degree or higher, you could be eligible for our free Premier Plus adviser service.
 This will give you access to tailored advice from a teaching professional throughout the application process.

-to train as a maths teacher in 2016/17Find out more
+as a trainee maths teacher in 2017/18